microsoft/azuredevopslabs/labs/vstsextend/tomcat/readme.md

 ### Prerequisites for the lab

-Refer the [Getting Started](../setup/readme) before you start the exercises.
+1. Refer the [Getting Started](../setup/readme) page before you begin following the exercises.

-## Exercise 1: Setting up Azure DevOps project

 1. Use  **MyShuttle** as a template to provision the new Azure DevOps project using the [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/Environment/Create?TemplateId=77373&TemplateName=MyShuttle){:target="_blank"}.